ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 for this purpose.

+## A little extra guidance

+If you're feeling a little lost, check out the [Horizon Starter Playbook](./playbook.md).
+You'll find a few more tips and some additional guidance there.

-## Feature recap!
+## BONUS challenges

-Everyone should seek to get through the MVP features.
-If you do, pat yourself on the back!
+Everyone should aim to get through the MVP features (everything up to this point).
+If you do, pat yourself on the back because YOU'RE AWESOME! 💪💪🤘

-Even if you get into the challenge, we will be impressed.
+If you've gotten this far--starting on the challenge--we will be super impressed.

-If you finish the bonus today, we will by you dinner.

-### MVP Features: No Users

-**If you feel you need some guidance, checkout `/playbook.md` !!!!!**

-- A front page which lists all projects (perhaps with a set of featured projects on top, like on Kickstarter)
-- A page that lets you view a project, and donate to that project
-- A page that lets you create a new project
-- The ability to filter the list of projects on front page using query parameters.
-Create the ability to filter the page by projects that are fully funded (`/projects?funded=true`) and projects looking to raise over a certain amount of money (`/projects?goal_greater_than=10000` should return all projects) [not implemented in prototype/solutions]
-- A page that let's you bulk edit projects [not implemented in prototype/solutions]

-**If you feel you need some guidance, checkout `/playbook.md` !!!!!**
+And if you FINISH today's bonus, we will buy you dinner.
+For reals.
+(Ethan might tag along.
+He's looking a little undernourished.
+Hope that's cool.)

-### Challenge Features: Adding Users.
-A real challenge.
+### A real challenge: adding users

-We are now looking for the following behavior from our App.
+Let's add the following functionality:

-	- Every Project has a owner.
+- Every project has an owner.
-	- Users can donate to any project as long as they are not an owner (creator of the project)
+- A user can donate to any project as long as they are not that project's owner (i.e., the creator of that project).
-	- You can logout and login as a new user
+- Users can login and logout.
-	- Whenever a project is created, there must be an owner (ie page must be logged in)
+- A user must login to create a project or make a donation.
-	- An Admin page that lets a User see all the projects she has created, how much each of her projects has raised, and a list of which projects she has donated too.
+- A personal admin page that lets a user see all the projects she has created, how much each of her projects has raised, and a list of which projects she has donated to.

 To do this you must, roughly:

-- Create User Model with one property for a username
+- Create user model with one property for a username
 - Create a login page
-	- `GET /login` renders and HTML page with 1 input field asking for a username.
+	- `GET /login` renders an HTML page with 1 input field asking for a username
   - `POST /login` creates and saves a user object (unless it already exists).
 It then sets a username cookie with the user's username.
 - Create a logout button (if there is an existing cookie, delete it). `GET /logout` should just remove the `"username"` cookie and redirect to the `GET /login` page.
 - Make sure that `GET projects/new` route only renders a form if there is a `"username"` cookie
-- `GET projects/:id` should only show a donate button if the username cookie !== the owner of the Project :).
+- `GET projects/:id` should only show a donate button if the username cookie !== the owner of the Project :)
-- Add a `owner` property to the Project Model.
-This will store the _id of the User that creates a project.
+- Add an `owner` property to the Project model.
+This will store the id of the User that created the project
-- To keep track of the which projects a user has donated too:
+- To keep track of the which projects a user has donated to:
   - Add a Donations array to the User model.
-This should store id's of Projects the User has donated too.
+This should store id's of Projects the User has donated to
-	- Edit the `/donate/:id` route to update the Donations array whenever a user donates.
+  - Edit the `/donate/:id` route to update the Donations array whenever a user donates
-- Create an admin page for a user `GET admin`.
+- Create an admin page for a user at `GET /admin`.
 Note there is no `/:id` on this route.
 Instead, the admin page looks at the username cookie to find the user we care about.
   - Show each project the user owns
   - How much each project has in donations

-### Bonus.
-You asked for it.

-Update your admin page.
-See if you can display:
-- Which projects a user donated too, and *how much* she/he donated per project!
+  - Which projects a user donated to, and *how much* she donated to each project!
-- Which users donated to each the admin user's projects, and *how much* was donated per project!
+  - Which users donated to each of the user's projects, and *how much* was donated per project!

 ## Troubleshooting